Maya Avant: Storylines

-Rick finally proposes to Maya in a romantic mountain getaway and Maya makes tells Rick about being transgender just as Bill leaks the news to the press.
+Rick finally proposes to Maya in a romantic mountain getaway and Maya tells Rick about being transgender just as Bill leaks the news to the press.
 When Maya believes Rick is embarrassed by her, she runs away in her car and Rick follows.
 As Maya questions if Rick still wants to marry her over the phone, the call disconnects, leading Maya to believe Rick has rejected her, although Rick has actually crashed his car.
 Maya resigns from her modeling position and hides out in her apartment where she reconciles with Nicole, who apologizes for telling Wyatt.
 As Maya is about to leave town for good, Rick tells her wants to be with her and she thanks him for defending her against Bill.
 After Rick is ousted as CEO by Ridge and his children, the public outcry for Maya's return leads to them both returning to the company.
 Maya is very uneasy when her parents, Vivienne (Anna Maria Horsford) and Julius (Obba Babatundé) come to rescue Nicole from Maya's influence.
 Maya becomes the central figure of the company's California Freedom line and Rick proposes to her during the fashion show and she happily accepts.
 On her wedding day, Maya is devastated when she overhears Julius referring to the event as a "freak show" and Maya has second thoughts.
 But Nicole convinces her to enjoy her day despite Julius.
 Maya confronts Julius at the altar and when he admits he has not accepted Maya's transition, she ask him to leave while Vivienne stays behind.
 Maya and Rick are happily married on August 12, 2015.
 After their honeymoon, Rick and Maya settle into married life and confides in him that she's ready to start a family.
 Instead of adoption, Maya asks Nicole to be their surrogate so the child will be both a Forrester and an Avant.
 The couple are ecstatic when Nicole agrees to the surrogacy but Julius and Vivienne disapprove, fearing it will ruin Nicole's budding romance with Rick's nephew, Zende Forrester (Rome Flynn).

 In 2016, Maya and Rick leave the Forrester mansion after Ridge removes Maya's portrait.
 Meanwhile, Maya comes to Nicole's defense after she splits with Zende who struggles to accept the pregnancy.
 Maya and Rick later set out to dig up dirt on Ridge as leverage.
 Nicole has the baby and Rick and Maya decide to name her Elizabeth "Lizzy" Nicole Forrester, after Rick's maternal grandmother, Beth Logan, and her middle name being Nicole.
 In 2018, however, Rick and Maya divorce, obtaining joint custody of Lizzie.